Botulinum Toxin is a non-surgical procedure that can dramatically reduce the appearance of fine lines and wrinkles.

 A full medical history will be taken prior to your treatment and you will have an opportunity to discuss any aspects with your Cosmetic Physician.
 You will need to complete a consent form before treatment.

 Your doctor will determine exactly where to use the product to achieve the best results for you.
 No local anaesthetic is required, although your doctor may use ice or apply a topical anaesthetic cream if required.
 Tiny amounts are injected into selected facial muscles using a very fine needle.
-Discomfort is minimal and brief which only lasts for a few seconds.
+Discomfort is minimal and only lasts for a few seconds.

 How much does it cost?